Academic publications

 Gil, E., Ben-Zvi, D., & Apel, N. (2008, February).
 Creativity in learning to reason informally about statistical inference in primary school.
 In Proceedings of The Fifth International Conference of Creativity in Mathematics and the Education of Gifted Students (CMEG5), (pp. 125-135).
 Haifa, Israel: CET – The Center for Educational Technology, Tel Aviv.

 Gil, E., Even Zahav, A., & Siemionow, J. (2022).
 ‘Bridging the Distance’: Developing Entrepreneurial Thinking in an International and Interdisciplinary Learning Environment.
 In C. Chinn, E. Tan, C. Chan, & Y. Kali (Eds.).
 (2022).
 Proceedings of the 16th International Conference of the Learning Sciences – ICLS 2022 (pp. 2058–2059).
-Hiroshima, Japan: International Society of the Learning Sciences
+Hiroshima, Japan: International Society of the Learning Sciences.

 Gil, E., & Slotta, J. D. (2015).
 Knowledge Community and Inquiry about big data among high school students with Interactive Orchestrated Learning Space.
 In Lindwall, O., Häkkinen, P., Koschman, T. Tchounikine, P. & Ludvigsen, S. (Eds.), Exploring the Material Conditions of Learning: Proceedings of The Computer Supported Collaborative Learning (CSCL) Conference 2015, Volume 2(pp. 767-768).
 Gothenburg, Sweden: The International Society of the Learning Sciences.